History of Wendy Williams in Timeline

 Wendy Williams

-Wendy Williams is an American media personality known for her career as a radio DJ and television host.
-Rising to prominence in New York City radio, she became recognized as a shock jock, known for her outspoken commentary and on-air feuds with celebrities.
-Her radio career was documented in the reality series, 'The Wendy Williams Experience.'
-From 2008 to 2021, she hosted the nationally syndicated talk show 'The Wendy Williams Show,' further solidifying her presence in the entertainment industry.
+Wendy Williams is an American former broadcaster, media personality, and writer.
+Initially a radio DJ known for her shock jock style and celebrity feuds in New York City, she starred in the reality TV series 'The Wendy Williams Experience'.
+From 2008 to 2021, she hosted the nationally syndicated television talk show 'The Wendy Williams Show', solidifying her presence in daytime television.

 July 18, 1964: Wendy Williams Born

-In 1969, Thomas Williams, Wendy Williams' father, became the first black school administrator in Red Bank, New Jersey.
+In 1969, Thomas Dwayne Williams, Wendy Williams's father, became the first black school administrator in Red Bank, New Jersey.

-Following race riots in Asbury Park in 1970, Wendy Williams' family moved to Wayside in Ocean Township, New Jersey.
+In 1970, following race riots in Asbury Park, the Williams family moved to Wayside in Ocean Township, New Jersey.

 In 1982, Wendy Williams graduated from Ocean Township High School.